What are the main sources of law that govern and regulate contracts for the design or carrying out of building works?

 In Australia, the areas of law which are relevant to building works are as follows:

 Contracts for the delivery of work, including the delivery of building works, are, together with the rules of general contract law (as governed by Articles 1101–1369 of the Belgian Civil Code), primarily governed by Articles 1787 and the subsequent articles of the Belgian Civil Code.
 For example, the latter article governs the liability of the contractor or developer and the architect, and also deals with the event of a unilateral termination of a contract.
+At the time of writing a new Belgian Civil Code is about to be implemented, but the parts on general contract law and special contracts (such as building contracts) have yet to be adopted.

 The mandatory Law of 9 July 1971, relating to house construction and the sale of houses to be or being built (and on execution of that piece of legislation, the Royal decree of 21 October 1971), plays a dominant role in regulating contracts relating to residential construction activities.
 This legislation implements a number of measures to assist purchasers.
 In relation to consumers, some of the mandatory provisions of Book VI – Market Practices and Consumer Protection of the Commercial Code (that came into force on 31 May 2014 replacing the Act of 6 April 2010), must also be taken into account.